jebberjeb/reframe-fsm/doc/HOWTO-blog.md

         This time we're going to show you how to apply this technique to a simple application.

-    ** Do we need to introduce Reframe in the intro, or can it wait until we get to the Reframe specific stuff?
+    ** Do we need to introduce Re-frame in the intro, or can it wait until we get to the Re-frame specific stuff?

     Design
         Top down